areee/dart_kassakuitti_cli/README.md

 kassakuitti run -t [a path to the cash receipt file] -h [a path to the EAN file] -c [a path to generated CSV files]
 ```

-You can define a cash receipt (t = text file), an EAN products file (h = html file), which food online store to use (s = store) and where to save the output files (c = CSV file).
-S-kaupat is a default choice for the food online store selection.
+You can define
+- a cash receipt (-t = text file),
+- an EAN products file (-h = html file),
+- which food online store to use (-s = store) and
+- where to save the output files (-c = CSV file).

+S-kaupat is a default choice for the food online store selection (s).

 ### Help